p2panda/handbook/website/docs/specification/APIs/queries.md

 - A node's GraphQL schema contains both statically defined and dynamically created types.
 - these types may relate to query arguments for handling filtering, ordering and pagination or types present on query responses.
 - dynamically created types always contain the `schema_id` of the schema they are derived from in their name, whereas static types do not.
+- for simple values scalar types are used:
+  - Document fields with the types `Boolean`, `Integer`, `Float` and `String` are represented with the corresponding GraphQL scalar types.
+  - Document fields with the relation types `Relation` / `RelationList` and `PinnedRelation` / `PinnedRelationList` use the type generated for that field's schema.
-- the following is a list of all types which can be found in a node's root GraphQL schema
+- the following is a list of all other generated and static types which can be found in a node's root GraphQL schema.

 ### Responses